coverclock/com-diag-hazer/README.md

 # Dependencies

-The Hazer library (including both Hazer and Yodel) depends on no more than the usual standard C, GNU, and POSIX libraries.
+The Hazer library, which includes the Hazer, Yodel, and Tumbleweed software stacks, depends on no more than the usual standard C, GNU, and POSIX libraries.

 The gpstool and rtktool utilities are built on top of the Hazer library and also my Diminuto library.
 Diminuto is a general purpose C-based systems